Is Property Tax the Same as Real Estate Tax?

 • Community services

-How These Taxes Are Calculated
+How Property & Real Estate Taxes Are Calculated

 Your property (or real estate) tax is calculated based on two main factors: your property’s assessed value and the local tax rate.
 Local tax assessors determine your property’s value, while tax rates are set by local government bodies based on budget needs.